 This bill revises New Jersey's tax lien foreclosure process to safeguard the equity of property owners, in response to the U.S. Supreme Court's ruling in *Tyler v.
 Hennepin County* and a similar decision by the New Jersey Appellate Division.
 It mandates that any excess equity remaining after reimbursing the lienholder for property taxes and interest must be returned to the former property owner.
-The legislation introduces new legal requirements, including a judicial sale of the property instead of granting an indefeasible estate to the purchaser, and specifies the order of reimbursements from the sale proceeds to ensure that former property owners receive any remaining funds.
+The bill introduces new legal requirements, including a judicial sale of the property instead of granting an indefeasible estate to the purchaser, and establishes a clear priority for the reimbursement of lienholders, municipal liens, and the return of remaining funds to the former property owner.

 Statutes affected: Introduced: 54:5-104.32, 54:5-104.64, 54:5-113.6